10 Most Bizarre Cults

 Children of God

 Although this is one of the more well-known cults out there, it’s still completely crazy hence its inclusion here!
-Interestingly enough, Hollywood actors Joaquin Phoenix and Rose McGowan were raised in this cult and have since confirmed the terrible things such as beatings that would happen there.
+Interestingly enough, Hollywood actors Joaquin Phoenix and Rose McGowan were raised in this cult.
+And have since confirmed the terrible things such as beatings that would happen there.
 Formed by David Berg in the 1960’s, it stood against what Berg called the ‘moral decay’ of the time in society.
 Although rather contradictorily, he thought it fine to recruit members through flirting and s*xual advances?!

 02 – Fellowship of Friends